 Understanding your finances helps reduce the risk of becoming a victim of fraud.
 Some tactics are easy to believe, especially when they’re coming from someone who seems to be knowledgeable and well intended.
 A basic level of financial education will help people recognize the red flags and, at the very least, talk with a trusted advisor before making any commitment.

+Financial literacy is important for students because it’s crucial to have a basic understanding of finances.
 With any educational plan, you’re continually building on the information you’ve learned in the past.
 It’s the same with your personal finances.
 You need to know how money works before you spend it, and that takes time and practiced application.
 Too many of us have learned the value of a dollar a little too late in life or what it means to be drowning in a sea of debt.

 Early education allows individuals to develop a healthy relationship with money.
 They learn the importance of earning, saving, and managing their debt, which leads to becoming a financially responsible adult.
 They’ll have the knowledge it takes to wisely decide how they’ll pay for college, a car, or even a mortgage and know the consequences of debt accumulation, budget-busting purchases, and high-interest predatory lenders.
 You shouldn’t have to experience a financial misstep to benefit from it.
 Start teaching financial responsibility when kids can still be kids and when they’re grown-ups, they’ll know no other way.

 Take the time to brush up on your financial literacy.
 At Georgia’s Own, we believe it’s our job to to help you make the right choices when it comes to your money—and we offer free, interactive videos to help you do just that.
 Click here to learn more and explore dozens of topics, so you can be confident in your finances.

 April is Youth Savings Month.
 Here’s how to celebrate!